Schwinn 130 Upright Bike Review

 The 130 Upright is a solid performing exercise bike that delivers a relatively high-quality exercise experience.
 Its upright style feels quite similar to riding a regular bike, and we found it to be sturdy enough to handle hard, out-of-the-saddle efforts.
 It can't quite match the smoothness of the higher-end spin bikes, but it has a significant resistance range that is suitable for users of all fitness levels.
 It also comes with 13 workout programs and the ability to connect with your device and ride with interactive and virtual training apps like Zwift and Explore the World.
 Sure, it's relatively basic, but we think it still provides a workout experience that will satisfy most users.

-When Schwinn updated the 130 Upright, they reduced the number of magnetic resistance levels from 20 down to 16.
+When Schwinn updated the 130 Upright, they reduced the number of magnetic resistance levels from 20 to 16.
 Despite having fewer levels to choose from, there is still a huge range of resistance that should satisfy most users.
 Level 1 is relatively easy and feels like spinning with virtually no resistance.
-In contrast, level 16 is so challenging that it will have even the fittest riders gritting their teeth while doing high-intensity intervals.
-The only real drawback to having fewer resistance settings, as far as we could tell, is that the jump between them is slightly more significant and more noticeable.
+In contrast, level 16 is so challenging that even the fittest riders will grit their teeth while doing high-intensity intervals.
+As far as we could tell, the only real drawback to having fewer resistance settings is that the jump between them is slightly more significant and more noticeable.
 That said, we found that we could work out as hard or easy as we wanted and didn't feel limited by this change.

 Companion App/Connectivity